 What is a site plan?A site plan shows the footprint of any existing and proposed structures on a lot.
 Site plans should be drawn to scale and include dimensions of the lot, structures, and any setbacks.
 Please click here to access a helpful handout produced by the Current Planning section.

 What is a streetscape drawing and why is it necessary?A streetscape drawing is necessary for applications for new construction of a house or commercial building.
 It illustrates how the proposed design will fit into the context of surrounding buildings.
 Streetscape drawings should show the outline of the neighboring buildings and should be drawn to scale to determine how the new building's height and massing compares to surrounding buildings.
 The distance between the proposed new construction and the adjacent properties, as well as the finished floor height, must be indicated on the streetscape drawing.
 Still not sure what a streetscape drawing is?
-Here are some examples in PDF format: Streetscape1.pdf Streetscape2.pdf Streetscape3.pdf
+Here are some examples in PDF format: Streetscape #1, Streetscape #2, Streetscape #3.

 What is a plan of operation and when do I need to provide one?A plan of operation explains how a business is going to function.
 These are particularly useful when applying for a variance of use or rezoning a property.
 If you are considering changing the use of a building, preparing a plan of operation helps the IHPC review your project and determine whether any additional variances may be necessary.
 As with any case which must be heard at the monthly commission hearing, make an appointment with one of the architectural reviewers to discuss the project prior to filing your application.
 Please click here to access a helpful handout produced by the Current Planning section.

 Can I fax my application for a Certificate of Appropriateness?The IHPC does accept applications via fax at 327-4407.
 However, while this may seem to be the fastest way to file your application, there are drawbacks to this method.
 If a filing fee is required for your application, we cannot process your application until this fee is received.
 For projects that take some explanation, it may be easier to turn in the application in person so that the IHPC staff member can review the application and have questions answered.
 Also be aware that documentation may not fax well, which will also delay the review of your request.
-Here are some examples (in PDF format) of faxed documentation to illustrate how it may be difficult for a reviewer to understand your application: Faxed Documentation
+Click here for an example of faxed documentation to illustrate how it may be difficult for a reviewer to understand your application.

 Where can I put a satellite dish on my house and what kind of approval do I need?
 Until an installation company visits your property, you may not know where the satellite dish will be placed in order to have clear reception.
 Once the location is determined, you may need IHPC approval as outlined below: